jeffrey82221/gluonts_fund_price_forecast/README.md

         - [X] [Implicit Quantile Network](https://github.com/jeffrey82221/gluonts_fund_price_forecast/commit/bcd759538396c91fc3556900d2f69250fdd7a581)
         - [ ] Multivariate-Flow # Next-Up
         - [ ] Time-Grad # Next-Up
-- [ ] Enhance the evaluation
+- [X] Enhance the evaluation
     - [X] adapt the evaluation scheme to more metrices: check implicit_quantile_network.py Line.52-67) (TODO: now-fbprophet is not working)
-    - [ ] Allow comparison of the overall performance of different models using different metrices
-    - [ ] Allow comparison of different models in a single plot
+    - [X] Allow comparison of different models in a single plot
 - [ ] Refactor the current architechture such that adapting to Multi-Variate mode can be easier to follow.
 - [ ] Consider MultiVariate Mode for Single Fund Prediction:
     - [ ] Create different technical curves for each fund